Insaf-Chaouali/Manager-Application/README.md

 * The `@GetUser()` decorator ensures each user only sees their own tasks.
 * Docker Compose simplifies development and production setups without environment conflicts.

+## 🛡️ Implemented Security Measures

+### 1. HTTP Header Protection (Helmet)
+We use Helmet in the `main.ts` entry point to secure our HTTP headers.
+Helmet helps protect the app from some well-known web vulnerabilities by setting appropriate HTTP headers.

+### 2. Rate Limiting (Throttler)
+To prevent Brute Force attacks and API spamming, we have integrated a Throttler system.

+* Global Configuration:
+    * TTL (Time To Live): 60,000 milliseconds (1 minute).
+    * Limit: Maximum number of requests allowed within the TTL.
+* Error Handling: If a client exceeds the limit, the API automatically responds with a `429 Too Many Requests` status code.

+### 3. Rate Limit Exceptions
+We use granular control over our routes to ensure high-priority actions are not interrupted:
+* Route `POST /tasks` (Task Creation): Decorated with `@SkipThrottle()`.
+This bypasses the global rate limit to ensure users can create tasks without being blocked by temporary traffic spikes.